 Tenants who have continually received Housing Benefit from before 7 April 2008 will remain on the old scheme as long as they do not move or have a break in their entitlement.

 This scheme has been introduced by central Government and has been designed to promote fairness, choice for tenants about where to live, transparency, personal responsibility, increased work incentives and simplicity.

 How does LHA affect Landlords?

 The main change for most landlords is that LHA is ordinarily paid to the tenant.
-The tenant is therefore responsible for paying their rent to the landlord.

 Why is Central Government removing a landlord’s right to receive payment of Housing Benefit direct from the local authority?

 It is believed that tenants in receipt of Housing Benefit should, where they are able to, take greater responsibility for managing their financial affairs in the same way that other tenants do.
 This should also help to equip people of working age with the skills they will need to move into work.

 What safeguards do you have in place to ensure that landlords are paid?

 There is recognition that some tenants may struggle with the responsibility of paying their rent.
 Safeguards will be put in place whereby local authorities can decide to make payment direct to landlords in a number of circumstances.
 For instance:

 - Where the landlord has reduced the rent to an amount affordable under LHA so that the tenant may secure or maintain the tenancy